 Yoto Player App and Library

 Naturally, there’s an associated app, but it’s aimed more at the parents than children.
 It allows some degree of control over the player, and it also can be used to play any of the books in your library without the need for the cards.
 In fact, once they’ve been associated, you don’t even have to use the Yoto Player – you can just play the titles through the app.
-The company has promised that in the near future, the Player will also double as a Bluetooth speaker through a firmware update – this will make it a much more appealing proposition, especially thanks to its capable stereo speakers, which can be turned up fairly loud.
+The Player will also double as a Bluetooth speaker thanks to a recent firmware update – allowing users to stream their own audio to the Yoto.

 But what about the content?
 The good news is that there are a lot of stories to choose from, and from major publishers and authors, too.
 There are over 100 titles, including modern classics like the aforementioned Gruffalo, as well as the likes of Peter Pan and Winnie the Pooh.